mihai-dulgheru/mssql-mcp-node/README.md

 ### Default dbKey Behavior

-In multi-database mode, when no `dbKey` is specified in the request, the server automatically uses the first database in your configuration (typically `maindb`).
+In multi-database mode, when no `dbKey` is specified in the request, the server automatically uses the first database in your configuration alphabetically.
 This makes API requests more concise while maintaining backward compatibility.

 ## Features